httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Security Considerations

-## Digest does not protect the full HTTP message
+## Digest Does Not Protect the Full HTTP Message

 This document specifies a data integrity mechanism that protects HTTP `representation data`, but not HTTP `representation metadata` header fields,